-1. Choose a product line.
+2. Choose a product line

 To help you decide what products you will sell first, think about your specific skills.
 What crafts are you best at?
 For instance, if you are an expert at quilting, but you also dabble in knitting or needle felting, start with quilted items.
 You want to put your best foot forward, so you should make your first available merchandise of the very best quality that you can produce.
 This will help your business to start off with a great public image, which will in time build your reputation.
 You can always add new product lines once you have been established for a while.

-2. Choose a business name.
+3. Choose a business name.

 Your business name is generally the first thing that potential customers will see.
-It identifies you as a merchant, gives customers an idea of what you sell and gives a little insight into your personality.
+It identifies you as a merchant, gives customers an idea of what you sell, and gives a little insight into your personality.
 You should think very carefully about your business name because you want it to make an impact.

-Try to incorporate specific, descriptive words into your business name.
+Try to incorporate specific, descriptive words into your company name.
 This way, you will draw more traffic to your Web site or more customers to your craft table.
 Think about the impact of a business name like Greenville Country Quilts.
 This business name tells customers specifically where the company is located, what products they make, and the style of the products.
 It’s much more precise than Katie’s Cute Quilts.

-3. Choose a selling venue.
+4. Choose a selling venue.

 If you want to sell at craft fairs, the best place to start looking for events is by searching online.
 However, don’t forget to look into local events that may not be advertised on the Internet.
 You can often find out about local fairs by checking newspapers, reading announcement boards at libraries, or simply asking around.
 A lot of fellow crafters are happy to share their experiences with various craft fairs.
 Be sure to have lots of business cards, so people can find you after the shows.

-Getting your handmade products into local shops can seem intimidating.
+Getting your handmade goods into local shops can seem intimidating.
 But it’s really not that difficult a process once you know where to start.
 Gather some good photographs of your work and create a portfolio, or pack some samples of your work neatly in a presentation case or box.
 Take your work or photos to any local shops you’re interested in and ask them if they take consignment.
 Many shop owners will happily look at your products and give you a form to fill out so that you can get started selling with them.
 If your products are good, there’s no reason to be timid about asking.

-4. Decide on a business structure.
+5. Decide on a business structure.

-It’s vital that you follow the tax laws of your state and country if you want to run a successful craft business that will grow and thrive for years to come.
+It’s vital that you follow the tax laws of your state and country if you want to run a successful business that will grow and thrive for years to come.
 There’s no excuse for not filing your taxes, no matter how much of a pain you may find it to be.
 It’s always better to have your paperwork in order.

 In conclusion, the Internet has made it easy for almost anyone to start a craft business.
-In fact, in today’s economy, many people are choosing self employment as a more certain way of earning money.
+In fact, in today’s economy, many people are choosing self-employment as a more certain way of earning money.
 If you love crafting and you’re good at it, you’re in the perfect position to start your own business.
 Just remember to start with a good, solid plan.